advait/c4a0/README.md

   3. Repeat #1 for this node's parent until we get to the root
 - By repeating the MCTS process, we gain the following:
   1. A more accurate `exploitation_value()` for the root
      - This scalar is comparable to the `value` output of the neural network
   2. More accurate `exploitation_value()`s for the root's children.
      - When normalized, this vector is comparable to the `policy` output of the neural network
      - This more-accurate policy is then used for self- and competitive play

 ### Self play
 - We use self-play to generate training examples for the network to improve
 - Here is the rough process:
   1. Start with a network
   2. Play a game:
      1. pos = fresh game (all zeroes)
      2. Run MCTS and select the move with the maximum `exploitation_value()`
-    3. pos = move according to #3
-    4. Repeat #2 until we reach a terminal node (game over)
+     3. Repeat #2 until we reach a terminal node (game over)
   3. For all pos values in the game, preserve a tuple of
      - The pos itself
      - The final game outcome/value (-1, 0, 1) from the perspective of the player
        - Note that this value should oscillate from -1 to 1 as players alternate
-    - The `exploitation_value()`s for all child moves generated via MCTS
+     - The `exploitation_value()`s for all child moves generated via MCTS (essentialy a Policy)
      - The network id / generation number
      - This tuple is training data where the final game outcome anchors the network's value output and the `exploitation_value()`s anchor the network's policy output
      - Connect Four is horizontally symmetrical so also emit a flipped position with the same values and a flipped policy vector
   4. Play N number of games
   5. Train the network with the training examples to produce a new network
      - Also preserve games from prior generations and train on them with smaller learning rates
   6. Play M games between the new network and the old network.
 If the new network wins >55% of the time then loop back to step #1 with the new network